 During the planned break period, the UCLA Health System and certain essential-service facilities will continue to remain open.
 Deans, Vice Chancellors or Organization Heads to whom this responsibility has been delegated will determine if any facilities under their management will need to remain fully or partially open during the closure and arrange for appropriate staffing.
 These decisions should be forwarded to the Assistant Vice Chancellor—Facilities Management.

-Comments may be sent to Lazetta Smith in Campus Human Resources at firstname.lastname@example.org or to Maure Gardner in Health System Human Resources at email@example.com June 22, 2012.
+Please circulate the proposed 2012-13 Winter Holiday Closure Plan to employees within your organization for review and comments.
+Comments may be sent to Lazetta Smith in Campus Human Resources at email@example.com or to Maure Gardner in Health System Human Resources at firstname.lastname@example.org by June 22, 2012.

 Campus Human Resources, Personnel Services